siran/a_new_vision_on_money/_posts/2024-08-28-lesson-2--the-desire-to-possess.md

 ---
-title: "Lesson 2: The Desire to Possess"
+title: "Lesson 2: The desire to possess"
 date: 2024-08-28 10:28:29
 tags:
   - money